-The top language institutes pay between $5 and $8 per hour.
+The top language institutes pay between $5 to $10 per hour.
 This may not seem like much coming from North America or Europe, but it's enough to live on in Ecuador.
 Many of the better schools prefer candidates with college

 degrees and a TEFL or TESL certificate, but because the number of jobs greatly exceeds the number of qualified teachers many schools will take a well-spoken native speaker with a neat appearance and no other qualifications.
 The pay, however,

 may be much less: between $3 and $5 per hour.